 They cannot provide assistance for Schedule C (sole proprietorship business) with losses or complicated capital gains and losses.

 VITA services are also available to those with disabilities, the elderly and taxpayers with limited English.
-Use the VITA Locator Tool or call 800-906-9887.
+You can use the VITA Locator Tool to find them.

 Tax Counseling for the Elderly (TCE)